-Aside from negative experiences from previous relationships, trust issues arise in a new relationship because people make assumptions for their romantic interests without fully knowing their true beliefs.
+Aside from negative experiences in past relationships, trust issues arise in a new relationship because people make assumptions for their romantic interests without fully knowing their true beliefs.
 This pertains to the earliest stages of a romantic relationship developing, where people often assume the people we meet share the same values and beliefs as us regarding monogamy and relationships by default.

 There is a vast spectrum of what may be acceptable or unacceptable between a couple and there is also usually a large grey area in the middle.
-The only way you are going to have a satisfactory level of practical trust with your partner is if you have a clear and mutual understanding of what is and what is not acceptable in your relationship (a common example is how ‘flirty’ to be with other people of the opposite sex).
+The only way you are going to have a satisfactory level of practical trust with your partner is if you have a clear and mutual understanding of what is and what is not acceptable in your relationship.
+A common example is how flirtatious each of you is allowed to be with members of the opposite sex.

 Wanting to know everything your partner gets up to:

-If you expect your partner to tell you EVERYTHING (especially if they tell you that they will) then trivial details that accidently get forgotten suddenly set off insecure detective mode!
-It is almost as if we only believe someone is being honest with us if we can build a fully formed picture of their description in our mind.
+If you expect your partner to tell you EVERYTHING – especially if they agree that they will – then trivial details that accidently get forgotten suddenly set off insecure detective mode!
+It is almost as if we only believe someone is being honest with us if we can build a fully formed picture of their experiences in our mind.
 This is of course in the hope that those extra details will ensure that the major ones never get neglected.

-If your girlfriend or boyfriend knows that you will overreact or judge them if they do one of the above two things (even innocently) then chances are they simply won’t tell you about them!
+If your girlfriend or boyfriend knows that you will overreact or judge them if they do one of the above two things, even if their actions are wholly innocent, then chances are they simply won’t tell you about them!
 This may not be in a malicious or sinister way, but simply to prevent any unnecessary relationship aggro.
-Of course, if you do then discover what they have been up to, it suddenly becomes a lot less innocent, regardless of their intentions!
+Of course, if you do then discover what they have been up to, it suddenly becomes a lot less innocent, regardless of their intentions.